wilsonmar/wilsonmar.github.io/_posts/2019-03-15-wordpress.md

    * AWS AMI images of EC2 instances using AWS Fargate, which takes care of scaling
    <br /><br />

+Click on each option to view more.

 <hr />

+## wp-cli - a way to keep up

+Automation is important not just during installation, but also troubleshooting, maintenance, and update.

+Automation such as <a target="_blank" href="https://blog.noah.hearle.com/wordpress-server-wide-plugin-update/">Noah Hearle's plugin updater</a> provide an easier way for WordPress administrators to keep up with the rapid pace of update, especially while WordPress migrates to use of React.

+<a target="_blank" href="https://wp-cli.org/">wp-cli.org</a> (by <a target="_blank" href="https://www.alainschlesser.com/">Alain Schlesser</a>) provides a command-line interface to manage WordPress plugins, etc. It's installed on a Mac with <a target="_blank" href="https://make.wordpress.org/cli/handbook/installing/#installing-via-homebrew">brew install wp-cli</a>.

 <a name="WordPressOnline"></a>